cjekel/piecewise_linear_fit_py/README.md

 # How it works
 This is based on a formulation of a piecewise linear least squares fit, where the user must specify the location of break points.
 A simple derivation of this fit has been done by [Golovchenko (2004)](http://golovchenko.org/docs/ContinuousPiecewiseLinearFit.pdf).
 The routine for fitting the piecewise linear function is based on Golovchenko's MATLAB code (which I can't seem to find on the internet), which I ported to Python.
 Alternatively you can view [this code](https://www.mathworks.com/matlabcentral/fileexchange/40913-piecewise-linear-least-square-fit).

-Global optimization is used to find the best location for the user defined number of line segments.
+Global optimization is used to find the best location for the user defined number of lline segments.
 I specifically use the [differential evolution](https://docs.scipy.org/doc/scipy-0.17.0/reference/generated/scipy.optimize.differential_evolution.html) algorithm in SciPy.
 I default the differential evolution algorithm to be aggressive, and it is probably overkill for your problem.
 So feel free to pass your own differential evolution keywords to the library.
 See [this example](https://github.com/cjekel/piecewiseLinearFitPython/blob/master/examples/fitForSpecifiedNumberOfLineSegments_passDiffEvoKeywords.py).

 # Why
 All other methods require the user to specify the specific location of break points, but in most cases the best location for these break points is unknown.
 It makes more sense to rather have the user specify the desired number of line segments, and then to quantitatively choose the best location for the ends of these line segments.

 # Changelog
+- 2017/10/20 remove determinant calculation and use try-except instead, this will offer a larger performance boost for big problems.
+Change library name to something more Pythonic.
+Add version attribute.
 - 2017/08/03 gradients (slopes of the line segments) now stored as piecewise_lin_fit.slopes (or myPWLF.slopes) after they have been calculated by performing a fit or predicting
 - 2017/04/01 initial release